ShaimaaDerbaz/Maxab/README.md

 A simple Activity to show brands and categories

-After you download the project please add connect to Internet to get URLs Data
+After you download the project please connect to Internet to get URLs Data

 ##Dependencies / Third part liberaries :